Chart Color Schemes

 Tathra has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Key projects include Princes Highway Safety And Capacity: Nowra NSW To Victorian Border, Low And Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, and Corridor Preservation For East Coast High Speed Rail.
-The following list details those most likely to be relevant.
+AreaSearch has identified 0 projects that could impact the area.
+Notable ones are Princes Highway Safety And Capacity: Nowra, NSW To Victorian Border, Low and Mid-Rise Housing Policy, Regional NSW Road Network Safety Improvements, Corridor Preservation For East Coast High Speed Rail.

 Professional plan users can use the search below to filter and access additional projects.